jashburn8020/notes/_posts/2024-06-20-availability-heuristic.md

 ## References

 * Wikipedia contributors.
 (2024, May 23). _Availability heuristic_.
 Wikipedia. <https://en.wikipedia.org/wiki/Availability_heuristic>
-* Pilat, D., & Krastev, S. (2024, May 21). _Why do we tend to think that things that happened recently are more likely to happen again?_. <https://thedecisionlab.com/biases/availability-heuristic>
+* Pilat, D., & Krastev, S. (2024, May 21). _Why do we tend to think that things that happened recently are more likely to happen again?_.
+The Decision Lab. <https://thedecisionlab.com/biases/availability-heuristic>
 * Perry, E. (2021, October 4). _The Cognitive Biases Caused by the Availability Heuristic_.
 Betterup.com. <https://www.betterup.com/blog/the-availability-heuristic>
 * Cherry, K. (2023, September 5). _What Is the Availability Heuristic?_.
 Verywell Mind. <https://www.verywellmind.com/availability-heuristic-2794824>
 * Buric, R. (2022, September 15). _Availability Heuristic - Everything You Need to Know_.
 InsideBE. <https://insidebe.com/articles/availability-heuristic/>